-Carry fatty, high calorie foods like potato chips (smashed up to save space), olive oil, coconut milk, sunflower seeds, walnuts, pecans. etc to reduce your food weight, while still eating nutritious foods.
+Carry fatty, high-calorie foods like potato chips (smashed up to save space), olive oil, coconut milk, sunflower seeds, walnuts, and pecans. etc to reduce your food weight, while still eating nutritious foods.

 Combine multiple servings into one package instead of carrying many individual servings.
 This can cut down on packaging weight and the amount of garbage you have to carry out.

 Prepare your own dehydrated meals instead of carrying heavier prepared foods.